druce/druce.github.io/_posts/2022-04-16-distributed-arch.md

 If the devs go AWOL or do something unpalatable, the old system remains up and running.
 Anyone can fork the service.
 Theaters and users can migrate to the new system by connecting to the new system and uploading their data.

 You have to trust some people to do their individual jobs, disciplined by the marketplace and the legal mumbo-jumbo:
-- Cloud source code repo to host source code reliably
-- Apache-type umbrella orgs for governance, payments, user IAM login/privacy stuff
+- Apache-type umbrella orgs for governance, payments, user IAM login/privacy stuff, manage a source code repoa
+- Cloud services
+  - Compute
+  - Storage
+  - IAM
   - App stores
-- Cloud services
+  - Payments
+  - DNS / discovery

+I'd argue that you could stand up orgs to provide all of the components of cloud apps in open, standard, distributed, sufficiently resilient ways, and finally the end-user apps themselves.

+DNS and domain registry is already implemented as a highly distributed database under mostly non-profit standards.
+You could make DNS a blockchain app, but it seems like overkill.
+The same logic applies all the more to the rest of the chain, which isn't in the blockchain's sweetspot of small data, eventually consistent.

 App stores, payments, and the central IAM to permission backends are weak links, whoever controls those can create some hassles.
 But no one can hijack the full value of the app to the community and hike prices massively and sell the IP, operations, data.